The Garden Island: History

-The Garden Island is a daily newspaper based in Lihue, Hawaii, covering the islands of Kauai and Niihau.
-The Garden Island began publication in 1902.
-It was formerly owned by Scripps League Newspapers, which was acquired by Pulitzer in 1996; Lee Enterprises acquired Pulitzer in 2005.
+Fern eventually became publisher and gained control of nearly all company stock in January 1966.
+He then sold it to Kauai Publishing Co., an affiliate of the Scripps League Newspapers.
+The sale price was around $400,000 and included KTOH.
+At that time the paper was twice-weekly and had a circulation of 5,800.
+Scripps was which was acquired by Pulitzer in 1996; Lee Enterprises acquired Pulitzer in 2005.
 Oahu Publications Inc., publisher of the Honolulu Star-Advertiser, acquired The Garden Island newspaper from Lee Enterprises in January 2013.